tolgee/documentation/blog/2023-07-19-unreal-plugin.md

 ## Conclusion

-In conclusion, the Tolgee Unreal Plugin offers a **game-changing solution for developers** seeking a streamlined and efficient localization process.
+In conclusion, the Tolgee Unreal Plugin offers a **game-changing solution for game developers** seeking a streamlined and efficient localization process.
 With its runtime translation capabilities and seamless integration, developers can **save time, enhance collaboration, and keep the content up-to-date** effortlessly, revolutionizing how translations are handled in Unreal projects.

 💡 For more information, please visit the [plugin documentation](/platform/integrations/unreal_plugin/usage) and the [GitHub repository](https://github.com/tolgee/tolgee-unreal).
 If you have any questions, feel free to **[join our Slack community](https://tolg.ee/slack) to discuss them with us!**